 Achieving a "workable" relationship with NASA represented the third element in the Air Force campaign for a greater space role.
 Following President Kennedy's announcement of the manned lunar landing project, NASA and Defense Department officials met to coordinate their requirements for mutual support and delineate lines of responsibility in order to avoid duplication.
 Much of their work centered in the Aeronautics and Astronautics Coordinating Board (AACB), which was cochaired by Dr. Robert C. Seamans, Jr., NASA's Associate Administrator, and Dr. Harold Brown, Director of Defense Research and Engineering, together with its six subordinate panels.
-The Assistant Secretary of the Air Force chaired the Launch Vehicle Panel and served as vice chairman of the Manned Space Flight Panel, while senior Air Force officers and officials maintained a strong presence on every panel.
+The Assistant Secretary of the Air Force chaired the Launch Vehicle Panel and served as vice chairman of the Manned Space Flight Panel, while senior Air Force officers and officials maintained a strong presence on every panel.30 sulted in agreements that placed the Air Force well on its way to a guarantee of parity with NASA in booster development.

-Already in the Kennedy administration the Defense Department and NASA had established a pattern for future cooperative measures through an agreement reached on 23 February 1961, by which both parties agreed to seek the consent of the other before developing new launch vehicles.
-Discussions during the summer of 1961 resulted in agreements that placed the Air Force well on its way to a guarantee of parity with NASA in booster development.
 In July the Defense Department and NASA established a large launch vehicle planning group that led to a division of labor concerning long-term booster requirements for both agencies.
-According to several formal agreements signed in the fall, NASA would pursue development of large liquid-propellant rockets, in tandem with the Air Force's work on large solidpropellant rockets until it became clear which would better support the lunar mission.
+According to several formal agreements signed in the fall, NASA would pursue development of large liquid-propellant rockets, in tandem with the Air Force's work on large solid-propellant rockets until it became clear which would better support the lunar mission.
 The Air Force project initially included a proposal for a 3,000,000-pound thrust motor, but eventually settled on development of two large motors, one a 156-inch diameter segmented motor and the other a monolithic (unsegmented) 240-inch diameter motor.
 At the same time, the panel approved Air Force plans to develop a large, standardized "workhorse" booster for potential future needs of both NASA and the Defense Department.
 By autumn, this proposed system had become the Titan III, a vehicle which would consist of a basic Titan II, modified by the addition of two strap-on solid rockets.
-The Titan III would be capable of orbiting near-earth payloads of 5,000 to 25,000 pounds.
+The Titan III would be capable of orbiting near-earth payloads of 5,000 to 25,000 pounds.31